 Sustaining Partnership Program

-The MIE Sustaining Partnership Program (SPP) was launched in 2013 to address the need for a voluntary membership program offered to schools following their completion with the MIE AP STEM & English program.
+The Mass Insight Sustaining Partnership Program (SPP) was launched in 2013 to address the need for a voluntary membership program offered to schools following their completion with the Mass Insight AP STEM & English program.
 The SPP allows partner schools to maintain and continue to expand student achievement and teacher capacity in AP MSE courses.
-The SPP also provides schools the opportunity to continue accessing selected services and components of the MIE AP STEM & English program to achieve student and teacher excellence.
+The SPP also provides schools the opportunity to continue accessing selected services and components of the Mass Insight AP STEM & English program to achieve student and teacher excellence.

 Elements of Success